PierrickRauby/BBAI-PRU-I2C-ACCELKX132/README.md

-# BBAI-PRU-I2C [Work in Progress]
+# BBAI-PRU-I2C-ACCELLX132 [Work in Progress]
-PRU I2C driver for BeagleBone AI.
-This work presents some simple fonction to control High Speed I2C controller of the AM5729 of the BeagleBone AI.
+Usage of the KX132 with the BBAI PRU I2C driver for BeagleBone AI.
+This work takes advantage of an the BBAI-PRU-I2C driver to obtain deterministic vibration data with the Beaglebone AI.
-__ This has been developped for the BBAI TIDL image: 4.14.108-ti-r131 __ There are changes in newer images: the call to remoteproc are done differently, the PRUs names are also different.
+__This has been developped for the BBAI TIDL image: 4.14.108-ti-r131__ There are changes in newer images: the call to remoteproc are done differently, the PRUs names are also different.
 However, at the time 4.14.108-ti-r131 is what you get if you use the recommanded images from the BeagleBone Foundation